reinisvaravs/WALL-E/README.md

   - `!source` — show which embedded chunks were used in the last GPT reply
   - `!files` — list filenames used in the last GPT reply

-- ✅ **Custom Personality (System Prompt)**
+- ✅ **System Prompt (Custom Personality)**

-  - Conversational tone
-  - Does not act like a model or support bot
-  - Supports edgy humor, sarcasm, and relaxed chat
+  - Stored as `system-prompt.txt` inside `walle-config/` in your GitHub knowledge repo
+  - Fetched via GitHub API and decoded from base64
+  - Auto-refreshes every 10 min + manual `!refresh`
+  - Fully editable via GitHub — no restart or redeploy needed
+  - Guides tone, behavior, and assistant rules (not part of embedded knowledge)

 ---